fandm-college/rcs.github.io/slurm/01_sbatch.md

 # Submitting jobs

 Typically you will create a text file (refered to here as a job script) to specify the details of your job.
 A job script is set of Linux commands paired with a set of resource requirements that can be passed to the Slurm job scheduler.
-Slurm will then generate a job according to the parameters set in the job script.
+Slurm will then run job according to the parameters set in the job script when the needed resources become available (more on that in Resource Recommendation ).
 Any commands that are included with the job script will be run within the job.
 A job script will usually consist of four components:

 - The first line must be `#!/bin/bash`
 - Job resources and directives